 I really hope I can bring a sense of wonder and curiosity to our meetings as I try to help you understand your material.

-Furman University - BS, Physics
+Undergraduate Degree: Furman University - Bachelor of Science, Physics

 SAT Subject Test in Biology E/M: 720